BrkRaw/brkraw/docs/contrib/contribution.md

 - CLI plugins and tooling built on top of the BrkRaw API

 Before opening an issue or PR, start with a GitHub Discussion so we can align on scope and the right extension path.
+For core changes, we follow a clear flow:
+Discussion proposal → Issue(s) → Pull request.

 ## Dev environment (VSCode recommended)